iamtheblackunicorn/vcrypt/README.markdown

 - Small layout update for responsive layouts.
 - Added a button to copy text from the result field.

+### Version 1.2.0

+- Added a better explanation for users.
+- Added a more a readbale font on buttons.
+- Cleaned up the code a bit.
+- Better documentation.

 ## NOTE :scroll:

 - *VCrypt :ribbon: :scroll: :lock:* by Alexander Abraham :black_heart: a.k.a. *"The Black Unicorn" :unicorn:*